Do you have any questions or concerns regarding the UPSC Online Application for exams like Civil Services Examination?

 No. An applicant must make use of the challan generated by the system.
 The Bank(SBI) will not accept the fee (in cash) by any form or challan.

-No. All the applicants who are exempted from the payment of fee can straightaway proceed to the part-II of the application.
-Moreover, such applicants will not be taken through the “fee payment details page” where the applicants are required to fill in the details for payment of fee.
+No. All the applicants who are exempted from the payment of the fee can straightaway proceed to part-II of the application.
+Moreover, such applicants will not be taken through the “fee payment details page” where the applicants are required to fill in the details for payment of a fee.

-Once an applicant has successfully submitted the part-I and part-II of the application through online, the same gets registered with the Commission and the applicant is not required to send a hard copy of the print out of his/her application to the Commission’s office.
+Once an applicant has successfully submitted part-I and part-II of the application online, the same gets registered with the Commission and the applicant is not required to send a hard copy of the printout of his/her application to the Commission’s office.
 However, it is strongly advised that the applicant keeps a hard copy of his /her application for his/her own record and future communication with the commission if any.

 19. When the relevant particulars i.e. the community/ age relaxation requirements/ disability status/ year of birth etc. do not appear in the corresponding parameters available in the drop-out menu.
 How should I fill up the relevant columns?

 Before filling up the application, please check that you have selected the right examination in case more than one exam is notified during that period.